v3nkata/MatQuad/README.md

 - Gauss-Laguerre method
 - Gauss-Lobatto method

-The code is meant to be beginner friendly and aimed at those starting out with Numerical analysis.
+The code is meant to be beginner friendly and aimed at those starting out with Finite element analysis.
 You can also find the associated theory if you feel the need of a refresher.